Best travel time Tayrona National Park

 Tip #3

-Want to chill after your hike in the park in a comfortable hotel with pool and/or spa facilities?
+Do you want to relax after your hike in a comfortable hotel with a pool and/or spa facilities?

-Then book one of the hostels or hotels just outside the park, such as Kantawa Eco Spa hotel.
-This hotel is located in Calabazo, a 15 minute taxi ride from the Zaino entrance.
-After hiking in Tayrona National park, we enjoyed relaxing in the pool with hydromassages, jacuzzi, sauna and turkish bath.
-Another recommendation is the Senda Koguiwa hotel, which is opposite of the Zaino entrance.
+Then book one of the hostels or hotels just outside the park, such as Kantawa Eco Spa Hotel.
+This hotel is located in Calabazo, about a 15-minute taxi ride from the El Zaino entrance.
+We loved enjoying the pool with hydromassages, the jacuzzi, sauna, and Turkish steam bath after our hike in the park.

 Tip #4